 Origin of influenzaItalian literally , an influence (because attributed by astrologers to the influence of the stars) ; from Medieval Latin influentia: see influence

-An acute contagious viral infection, commonly occurring in epidemics or pandemics, and characterized by inflammation of the respiratory tract and by the sudden onset, fever, chills, muscular pain, headache, and severe prostration.
+- An acute contagious viral infection of humans, characterized by inflammation of the respiratory tract and by fever, chills, muscular pain, and prostration.
 Also called grippe.